 However, we can’t deny that.
 In the past few years, some areas in Mexico have been a hot spot for crime episodes, drug cartels, gang-related violence and other similar facts that could put off even the most adventurous traveler from visiting.

-And it’s quite understandable that before booking any trip, you would ask if Mexico is a safe place to travel now?“
+And it’s quite understandable that before booking any trip, you are concerned whether Mexico is a safe place to travel now or not.

 I get that.